vd2mi/PawnPush/README.md

 4. **Win**: Player with the highest score wins the match!

 ### **Features to Try**
-- 🎯 **Daily Puzzle**: Fresh puzzle every day from Lichess with purple theme
+- 🎯 **Daily Puzzle**: Fresh puzzle every day from Lichess with animated rating display
 - ⚔️ **1v1 Battle**: Challenge friends with private room codes in 5-minute puzzle races
 - 🤖 **AI Coach**: Ask questions about positions and moves
 - 💡 **Smart Hints**: Progressive hints with beautiful yellow glow effects
 - 🏆 **Global Leaderboard**: Compete worldwide with cross-device Firebase rankings
 - 🔊 **Audio Feedback**: Satisfying sound effects for every move and action
-- 🎨 **Modern UI**: Sleek dark theme with vibrant purple accents
+- 🎨 **Modern UI**: Sleek dark theme with vibrant orange accents and animated homepage stats
 - 📱 **Mobile Friendly**: Works perfectly on phones and tablets

 ## 🔧 How It Works